 The main thing you need to know when learning how to sew stretch fabric is that your seams need to have the same stretch qualities as your fabric.

 If it doesn’t then the stitches may break in your finished garment.
 This is preventable by using some of the stitches available on most modern sewing machines.

-RIGHT NEEDLE FOR SEWING KNIT FABRIC
+NEEDLES FOR SEWING KNIT FABRIC

 If you use a regular sewing needle in your machine it may cause skipped stitches and holes in knit fabrics.
 This is easily preventable by switching to a ball-point or stretch needle.